 Externs will meet with their co-leader and a supervising psychologist who will provide education and support related to facilitating the group.
 The structure of the supervision will depend on the nature of the group and the needs of the externs.

-Applicants should submit a cover letter stating their clinical interests and reasons for applying to SCS, along with their CV, three letters of reference, and a transcript to the following address:
+Applicants should submit a cover letter stating their clinical interests and reasons for applying to UChicago Student Wellness, along with their CV, three letters of reference, and a transcript to the following address:

 5555 S. Woodlawn Ave.